henning/Renderer/README.md

     sudo add-apt-repository ppa:canonical-qt5-edgers/qt5-beta2
     sudo apt-get install qtbase5-dev libqt5webkit5-dev
-    sudo apt-get install qtdeclarative5-dev qtlocation5-dev qtsensors5-dev

-Some Qt5 developmet packages are missing some dependancies, so if you get link errors make sure you have the following packages installed as well:

-    sudo apt-get install libxml2-dev libxslt1-dev libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev

 To compile the Renderer binary go to the source directory and issue the following commands: